mqvallieres/mqvlab_website/content/_index.en.md

 for the development of personalized vaccines against childhood sarcoma
 03/2025 Sarah joins the lab for a 5-month M1 internship
 03/2025 Emma presents a poster at the D2R meeting
 02/2025 Our collaborative project with Pr.
-Lee-Hwa Tai is awarded a CCS-Hecht Foundation DIG for the development of targeted immunotherapies against cholangiocarcinoma
+Lee-Hwa Tai is awarded a CCS-Hecht Foundation Disruptive Innovation Grant for the development of targeted immunotherapies against cholangiocarcinoma
 01/2025 Tony joins the lab for a 4-month COOP internship
 10/2024 Nassima and Emma present posters at the RiboClub meeting
 09/2024 Léo joins the lab for his grad studies